History of the Lutheran Church of Australia: Lutherans in Victoria

 In 1856, a new independent synod, the Evangelical Lutheran Synod of Victoria (ELSV), with Pastor Matthias Goethe serving as president, was founded to serve the Lutheran congregations in Victoria.

 General Synod and the Immanuel Synod

 In 1860, the year of Kavel's death, a group broke away from the Immanuel Synod.
 This break away group developed a union with the ELSV that was called the Evangelical Lutheran General Synod (General Synod).

 In 1874, the Immanuel Synod also developed an affiliation with the ELSV.
 The ELSA was opposed to the practice of ELSV calling non-Lutheran pastors, so the Confessional Union they had with Immanuel Synod was dissolved.
 With this event the Immanuel Synod renamed themselves the Evangelical Lutheran Immanuel Synod (ELIS).

 The ELIS in 1884 broke ties with the General Synod, due to this same practice of calling non-Lutheran pastors.
-When this event occurred in 1884, a small group from the ELIS choose not to break away, and they organized as a separate synod named the Evangelical Lutheran Immanuel Synod auf alter Grundlage (ELIS a.a.
+When this event occurred in 1884, a small group from the ELIS choose not to break away, and they organised as a separate synod named the Evangelical Lutheran Immanuel Synod auf alter Grundlage (ELIS a.a.
 G).